SuperZombi/Discord-Presence/README.md

 - Buttons

 > [!WARNING]
-> Discord does not display buttons to the user who set them.
+> Discord does not display buttons to the user who set them.<br>
 > However, your friends will be able to see them normally.

 ## 💲Donate